NATO Turns 75 In Shadow Of Ukraine War -- And Trump - UrduPoint

 In the face of surging Russian missile attacks on its infrastructure, Kyiv is pleading with its Western backers to send all the Patriot defence systems they can spare.

-Part of the urgency for the plan, officials say, is to try to protect support for Ukraine from Trump's possible return.

-But there remain many questions over how any financing would work and allies will look to thrash out details by a summit in Washington in July.
+NATO countries gave the go-ahead to work on the plan Wednesday, but there still remain many questions over financing and how far the alliance is willing to go to thrash it out before a summit in Washington in July.

 Recent Stories